Lisbon in 2 Days: everything you need to know

 Visit the Convento do Carmo

-As we leave the upper walkway of the Santa Justa elevator, we find the old Convento do Carmo.
-This was the most important Gothic building in Lisbon until 1755, when a historic earthquake left this and many other buildings in ruins.
+As we exit the upper walkway of the Santa Justa Elevator, we come upon the former Convento do Carmo.
+This was Lisbon’s most important Gothic building until 1755, the year a historic earthquake struck, leaving this and many other buildings in ruins.

-Today, you can visit the ruins of the church, which houses the Do Carmo Archaeological Museum.
-The main structure of the temple has been preserved, but without the roof, offering a simply spectacular view.
-Visiting the convent and museum costs €5.
+Today, you can visit the ruins of the church, which houses the Carmo Archaeological Museum.
+The main structure of the temple remains intact, though without a roof, offering a simply spectacular view.
+Admission to the convent and museum costs €5.

 Take the tram to Belém

-One of the most authentic experiences in Lisbon is traveling on its trams.
-Since our next destination is the Belém neighborhood, which is somewhat far from the center, don't hesitate to book the Lisbon tourist tram to get there.
+One of the most authentic experiences in Lisbon is riding its trams.
+Since our next destination is the Belém neighborhood, which is somewhat far from the center, don’t hesitate to book the Lisbon tourist tram to get there.

-The best thing to do is to take a 10-15 minute walk from the Convento Do Carmo to Praça do Comércio, where you can catch tram number 15, which will take you to Belém in about 20 minutes.
+The best option is to take a 10- to 15-minute walk from the Convento do Carmo to Praça do Comércio, where you can catch tram number 15, which will take you to Belém in about 20 minutes.

-When you arrive, before visiting the Jerónimos Monastery, look for a place to eat.
+Once you arrive and before visiting the Jerónimos Monastery, look for a place to eat.
 There are many options near the monastery itself.
 I recommend eating beforehand, as the visit to the monument can take longer than expected.

 Be dazzled by the Jerónimos Monastery

-We will get off the tram at the stop right in front of the Jerónimos Monastery.
+We’ll get off the tram at the stop right in front of the Jerónimos Monastery.
 This building is recognized as a World Heritage Site thanks to its artistic and architectural value.
-Its convent and church are spectacular and make it a must-see in Lisbon.
+Its convent and church are spectacular, making it a must-see in Lisbon.

 I recommend booking your ticket to the Jerónimos Monastery in advance, as it is the most visited monument in Lisbon.
-The price is approximately €17.
+Prices start at approximately €17.
 It is open every day of the week except Mondays.

 Book tickets to the Jerónimos Monastery